A fine-grained comparison of pragmatic language understanding in humans and language models: Introduction

-In this paper, we perform a fine-grained comparison of language models (LMs) and humans on pragmatic language understanding tasks.
-Similar to the approach of targeted syntactic evaluation \citep[e.g.,][]{linzen_assessing_2016,futrell_neural_2019,hu_systematic_2020}, our analysis serves two goals: assessing the pragmatic capabilities of modern LMs, and testing what aspects of pragmatics may be ``solved'' using only linguistic forms without explicit symbolic reasoning or representations of other agents' mental states.
-We use a set of English-language test items curated by expert researchers \citep{floyd_deciphering_nodate}, covering seven pragmatic phenomena.
+In this paper, we perform a fine-grained comparison of humans and LMs on pragmatic language understanding tasks.
+Adopting the approach of targeted linguistic evaluation \citep[e.g.,][]{linzen_assessing_2016,futrell_neural_2019,hu_systematic_2020}, our analysis serves two goals: assessing the pragmatic capabilities of modern LMs, and revealing whether pragmatic behaviors emerge without explicitly constructed mental representations.
+Our test materials are a set of English multiple-choice questions curated by expert researchers \citep{floyd_deciphering_nodate}, covering seven diverse pragmatic phenomena.
+We use zero-shot prompting to evaluate models with varying sizes and training objectives: GPT-2 \citep{radford_language_2019}, T$k$-Instruct \citep{wang_super-naturalinstructions_2022}, Flan-T5 \citep{chung_scaling_2022}, and InstructGPT \citep{ouyang_training_2022}.

 Through model analyses and human experiments, we investigate the following questions: (1) Do models recover the hypothesized pragmatic interpretation of speaker utterances?
 (2) When models do not select the target response, what errors do they make -- and how do these error patterns compare to those of humans?
 (3) Do models and humans use similar cues to arrive at pragmatic interpretations?

-We use zero-shot prompting to evaluate models of multiple sizes with various training objectives: GPT-2 \citep{radford_language_2019}, T$k$-Instruct \citep{wang_super-naturalinstructions_2022}, Flan-T5 \citep{chung_scaling_2022}, and InstructGPT \citep{ouyang_training_2022}.
-We find that Flan-T5 (XL) and OpenAI's \davinci{} achieve high accuracy and mirror the distribution of responses selected by humans.
+We find that Flan-T5 (XL) and \mbox{OpenAI's} \davinci{} achieve high accuracy and mirror the distribution of responses selected by humans.
 When these models are incorrect, they tend to select the incorrect literal (or straightforward) answer instead of distractors based on low-level heuristics.
-We also find suggestive evidence that models and humans are sensitive to similar linguistic cues.
-Our results suggest that even paradigmatic pragmatic phenomena (such as polite deceits) may be solved without explicit representations of other agents' mental states, and that artificial models can be used to gain mechanistic insights into human pragmatic processing.
+We also find preliminary evidence that models and humans are sensitive to similar linguistic cues.
+Our results suggest that some pragmatic behaviors emerge in models without explicitly constructed representations of agents' mental states.
+However, models perform poorly on humor, irony, and conversational maxims, suggesting a difficulty with social conventions and expectations.